A focus on lifelong learning this Children’s Week

 Each year Children’s Week dedicates itself to celebrating the needs, rights and achievements of children, while strongly advocating for the United Nations Convention on the Rights of a Child.
 From Saturday 21 October to Sunday 29 October 2023, be inspired by Children’s Week.
 A high-quality early childhood education can change a child’s life.
 Along with the day-to-day joy that early childhood education can bring to children, it can also be crucial in laying the foundation for a love of lifelong learning.

-Every educator has the chance to make a meaningful difference to a child’s life, and with adequate training and support they can continue to contribute to shaping the future for the youngest members of our communities.
+Every educator has the chance to make a meaningful difference in a child’s life, and with adequate training and support, they can continue to contribute to shaping the future for the youngest members of our communities.

 Children’s vital first five years